 Alcohol Good Or Bad?

-According to a study in Journal BMC Public Health, the lifetime cancer risk the body is exposed to, by a 750ml bottle of wine taken weekly is equivalent to smoking 10 cigarettes a week for women and 5 cigarettes for women.
+According to a study in Journal BMC Public Health, the lifetime cancer risk the body is exposed to, by a 750ml bottle of wine taken weekly is equivalent to smoking 10 cigarettes a week for men and 5 cigarettes for women.

 Research and Findings

-Wine spikes cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
+Wine increases cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
 Women who consume a glass of wine daily have a 7% higher risk of cancer than women who don’t and those who took 2 glasses were at 20% breast cancer risk.
 In the USA women consume 57% of total wine bottles and Americans spent about $71 billion on wine in 2018.

 This information has made most people think that a glass of wine or two actually leans more on the healthy side.
-A Harvard university study revealed that it is difficult to isolate red wine as some take it bearing in mind that it’s a healthy drink or they just take it for heart health effects other than paying attention to the drink itself.
+A Harvard University study revealed that it is difficult to isolate red wine as some take it bearing in mind that it’s a healthy drink or they just take it for heart health effects other than paying attention to the drink itself.

-Before you pour and drain a glass of wine you may want to consider the potential risk so do it in moderation.
-A standard drink in the US is 5 ounces of wine while beer, malt and liquor are 12, 9, and 1.5 ounces consecutively.
+Before you pour and drink a glass of wine you may want to consider the potential risk so do it in moderation.
+A standard drink in the US is 5 ounces of wine while beer, malt, and liquor are 12, 9, and 1.5 ounces consecutively.
 If not able to quit alcohol intake should be limited to 1 drink for women and 2 drinks for men according to the American Cancer Society.

-- Shao, Chuan, et al. “Smoking and Glioma Risk: Evidence From a Meta-Analysis of 25 Observational Studies.”
+Shao, Chuan, et al. “Smoking and Glioma Risk: Evidence From a Meta-Analysis of 25 Observational Studies.”
 Medicine, vol. 95, no. 2, 2016.

-- Owens, Michelle A., et al. “Birth Desires and Intentions of Women Diagnosed with a Meningioma.”
+Owens, Michelle A., et al. “Birth Desires and Intentions of Women Diagnosed with a Meningioma.”
 Journal of Neurosurgery, vol. 122, no. 5, 2015, pp. 1151–1156.